anoadragon453/matrix-reminder-bot/README.md

 pip install matrix-reminder-bot
 ```

-If you want to use postgres as a database backend (see the Configuration
+(Optional) If you want to use postgres as a database backend, use the following
-section for more details), use the following command to install postgres
-dependencies alongside those that are necessary:
+command to install postgres dependencies alongside those that are necessary:

 ```
 pip install "matrix-reminder-bot[postgres]"